chongyangshi/yronwood/README.md

 * [`slog`](https://github.com/monzo/slog) for logging
 * [`terrors`](https://github.com/monzo/terrors) for internal error schematics

-Separating building and runtime containers for Go applications is a bit of a pain for simple setups.
-My Dockerfile is borrowed from [C Hemidy](https://medium.com/@chemidy/create-the-smallest-and-secured-golang-docker-image-based-on-scratch-4752223b7324)
+Separation of build and runtime containers for Go applications can be a bit of a pain for simple setups.
+My Dockerfile is borrowed from [this written by C Hemidy](https://medium.com/@chemidy/create-the-smallest-and-secured-golang-docker-image-based-on-scratch-4752223b7324).